 - On The Amanda Show, recurring sketch "The Girls' Room" featured Debbie, whose dimwitted actions include buying hammers instead of candy for a student council election, forgetting her own name, and buying a dozen eggs for a birthday present... then keeping one because "he's so cute."
 Another recurring sketch, "Totally Kyle," had the title character, a Surfer Dude who told long, pointless stories about his various stupid activities (such as complaining of his eyes stinging in the shower, then revealing he wasn't closing them when he shampooed his hair).
 When a crossover occurred with Kyle appearing in the Girls' Room Talent Show, they took an immediate shine to each other.
 That sketch even ended with Sheila preparing to give Kyle a swirlie as she did to everyone who bothered her, and Debbie asking if she could do it this time instead... only for the other girls to open the stall door and find them passionately making out.

 - Austin & Ally: Dez is a complete idiot, and quite weird.
 He ends up with the equally strange Brainless Beauty Carrie.
 Their lack of intelligence causes them to go through a lengthy separation due to them each believing the other broke up with them.
 It requires a third party to explain they didn't.

 - The Big Bang Theory: Zack, a Kindhearted Simpleton who used to date Penny, returns in Season 12 and he's married to a woman who is just as much an airhead as him.

-- Cheers: Woody who was equal parts Cloud Cuckoo Lander and Kindhearted Simpleton, marries Kelly, who was almost exactly the same.
-On an episode of Frasier, Frasier was pleasantly surprised to learn that their son was smart.
+- Cheers: Woody, who is equal parts Cloud Cuckoo Lander and Kindhearted Simpleton, marries Kelly, who is almost exactly the same.
+On an episode of Frasier, Frasier is pleasantly surprised to learn that their son is smart.